wheerdam/linuxjoy/README.md

 ### Force Use Native Library

-You can force LinuxJoystick to use the native library in your Java program by omitting JoyFactory and using the native interface directly.
-Instead of using `JoyFactory.enumerate()` and `JoyFactory.get(index)` to enumerate and get a handle to your device, you use:
+You can force LinuxJoystick to use the native library in your Java program by setting `JoyFactory.ALWAYS_USE_NATIVE` to `true`.
+It is also possible to not use JoyFactory and use the native interface directly.
+Instead of using `JoyFactory.enumerate()` and `JoyFactory.get(index)` to enumerate and get a handle to your device, you may use:

 ```java